monmaya/pyb-data-contracts/docs/en/articles/01-fundamentals.md

 ## Conclusion

-Data contracts are not just a technical tool - they represent a new way of thinking about data collaboration.
-They transform implicit agreements into explicit and automatable commitments.

-In the next article, we'll explore in detail how to structure these contracts to maximize their value while minimizing friction for teams.
+We've seen how data contracts can transform chaotic data interactions into structured collaborations.
+In our next article, we'll explore in detail how to structure these contracts to maximize their value while minimizing friction for teams, diving into concrete patterns and implementation strategies.

 ## Reference Implementation